globocom/tsuru-local-deploy/README.md

     tsuru local-deploy update -a local-deploy-test

 It should take a while too...
 All your old environments will be intact and your unit is updated.
-If you want to look your environments again just use:
+If you want to get new environments again just use:

     tsuru local-deploy update -a local-deploy-test -c